lorin/raft-pluscal/README.md

 Here's the liveness property we'll check:

 ```
-AllClientsEventuallyRun == \A client \in 1..N : <>(pc[client] = "c2")
+AllClientsEventuallyRun == \A client \in 1..N : []<>(pc[client] = "c2")
 ```

-This says that all clients eventually reach label "c2" when they execute.
+This says that clients can always eventually reach label "c2".

-This property isn't satisfied by this model: one client may keep reacquiring the mutex, starving the other client.
+This property isn't satisfied by this model: client 1 could keep reacquiring the mutex, starving client 2.
 The TLA+ toolbox will check this for us.

 Liveness checks require temporal properties, which are much slower to check in the TLA+ toolbox than invariants.